OWRC/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_02_Reference_Tables.md

 This table associates related RD_NAME_CODE's (as found in R_RD_NAME_CODE) allowing them to be grouped as necessary.
 For example, a READING_GROUP_CODE of '23' is used to indicate all RD_NAME_CODE's that are associated with water level measurements.
-This is related through READING_GROUP_CODE in the R_RD_NAME_CODE table.
+The default group is specified through READING_GROUP_CODE in the R_RD_NAME_CODE table.
+Additional groupings, as required, can be specified in R_RD_NAME_GROUPS.

 #### R_READING_NAME_ALIAS